geonetwork/doc/en/administrator-guide/managing-classification-systems/managing-thesaurus.rst

 There are three types of thesaurus in GeoNetwork.
 The different types are based on where the thesaurus comes from:

 - *External*: A thesaurus managed by an external organisation and imported as a SKOS file.
-It is flagged to ”external” which means that users are not allowed to edit the thesaurus.
+It is flagged to ``external`` which means that users are not allowed to edit the thesaurus.

 - *Local*: A thesaurus built in the GeoNetwork thesaurus editor and stored as a SKOS file.
-It is flagged as ”local” which means that users are allowed to edit the thesaurus.
+It is flagged as ``local`` which means that users are allowed to edit the thesaurus.

 - *Register*: A SKOS thesaurus created from an ISO19135 register record.
 Users can edit the thesaurus by changing the content of the ISO19135 register record in the GeoNetwork metadata editor and then regenerating the thesaurus.
 Users cannot edit the thesaurus in thesaurus manager.